TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Experiments

-We mainly utilize the Fisher dataset \cite{fisher}, a double-channel telephone conversation corpus containing 2,000 hours of audio data, for training and evaluating our FD-SLMs.
-Each recording in the Fisher dataset spans approximately 10 minutes, which we segment into 120-second clips for training and evaluation.
+We utilize the Fisher dataset \cite{fisher}, a double-channel telephone conversation corpus containing 2,000 hours of audio data, to train \ourmethod{}.
+Following prior works \cite{dgslm,syncllm}, we pre-process each recording in the Fisher dataset into segments of 120-second clips for training and evaluation.
 We divide the Fisher dataset into training, validation, and test sets, with detailed information provided in Appendix \ref{sec:datasetsplit}.
-Additionally, we incorporate the Candor dataset \cite{candor}, another double-channel conversation corpus, for evaluation purposes.